 You can be in the right area with the right permissions but some buttons don't seem to appear.
 Here are some more reasons that buttons are not visible:

 Some sections of the ribbon compress down to a single button with a drop down.
 To view other options you need to click the arrow next to the button and expand the drop down.
 See I am not seeing the ribbon items described in the Help articles for more info.

 On customized sites, the SharePoint administrator can choose to not allow commands.
 Ask your site administrator, manager, or owner for more information.

 Why don't I see the ribbon at all?

 There are several situations where you won't see the SharePoint ribbon at all.

 If so, you can usually bring back the ribbon if you click Return to Classic SharePoint at the bottom of the Quick Launch bar on the left of your screen.
 To exit Classic SharePoint, close all browser windows, and then log back into Office 365.
 If you don't see the classic SharePoint option, check with your administrator or IT dept, as they may have disabled it.

 With on-premises versions of SharePoint, your organization or company may have a highly customized site, which doesn't included the ribbon.
 If your site is highly customized, you'll have to contact your manager, site administrator, or IT Department.

 Leave us a comment

 Was this article helpful?
 If so, please let us know at the bottom of this page.
 If it wasn't helpful, let us know what was confusing or missing.
-Please be as specific as you can.
+Please be as specific as you can, such as version of SharePoint, OS, and browser you're using.
 We'll use your feedback to double-check the steps, correct issues, and update this article.